robtaussig/React-WASM-boilerplate/README.md

 ```
 ## Developing
-Changes to your javascript code will hot-reload your app if it's running -- otherwise they will be built at the npm run command.
+Changes to your javascript code will hot-reload your app if it's running -- otherwise they will be built at the `npm start` command.
 Changes to your Rust code must be compiled to wasm before they are accessible to the client.
-This must be done manually with npm run build-wasm.
+This must be done manually with `npm run build-wasm`.